 REC US Holdings, Inc. incorporated in the United States of America, is the immediate holding company.
 REC Solar Holdings AS, incorporated in Norway is the holding company of the REC Group ("REC").

-Reliance New Energy Limited and Reliance Industries Limited are the intermediate holding company and ultimate holding company, respectively both companies are incorporated in India.
+Reliance New Energy Limited and Reliance Industries Limited is the intermediate holding company and ultimate holding company, respectively both companies are incorporated in India.

-Sister companies and related companies are in these financial statements refer to members of the REC's group of companies and ultimate holding company's group of companies respectively.
+Related companies are in these financial statements refer to members of the REC's group of companies and ultimate holding company's group of companies.
 The balances are unsecured, interest-free, repayable on demand and expected to be settled in cash unless otherwise stated.